 The idea is this: Books and recorded music are pure fun and knowledge.
 The artists and companies that create these fun and knowledge goods are among the most ingenious and intrepid among us.

-The artists and companies that market these fun and knowledge goods could, with but a slight shift in perspective, foment a renaissance in books and recorded music marketing.
+The artists and companies that market these fun and knowledge goods could, with but a slight shift in perspective—just a little nudge-—foment a renaissance in books and recorded music marketing.

 The idea that retail book shelf space available to marketers is not only limited—but shrinking!—is a flat-Earth-Beyond-Here-Be-Dragons view of the marketplace whose time has come.

 What if physical real-world places and people perfectly perfect for marketing books and recorded music were limitless…?!

 Linear thought—from papyrus to eBooks—is what got us out of the caves, across the oceans and onto the surface of Mars.
 The intergenerational transfer of fun and knowledge was slow-going for our first couple of hundred thousand years.
 All the best guesses peg writing’s birth at a scant 5,200 years ago.
 It took well over two millennia to get from the Sumerian scratchings to that first starter set—the J writer’s Pentateuch; a couple more centuries gives us Homer; another couple of millennia brings Shakespeare.
 A quick four or so centuries from there brings us to the last Bowker’s Books-In-Print ISBN Output report (2013) wherein we learn that 304,912 new books hit the shelves—about 35 titles per hour all day and all night all year.
 This hard to see but nonetheless astounding enterprise produces for Posterity in a single year a stack of titles (at an inch each) that would soar up to the heavens as tall as a stacking of the highest two dozen Manhattan skyscrapers plus the Statue of Liberty.
 This jaw-dropping genius and industry includes:

 - Slightly more than thirty business books a day